vinser/flibgolite-docs/site/content/en/docs/advanced.md

 DEFAULT: "en"
 ```

 4.3.
-If your native language is other then three mentioned above for your convinience you can make language file and put it in `config/locales` folder
+If your native language is other then three mentioned above for your convenience you can make language file and put it in `config/locales` folder

 ```yml
 # Locales folder.
 You can add your own locale file there like en.yml, ru.yml, uk.yml
 DIR: "config/locales"
 ```

 For example, for German, copy `en.yml` to `de.yml` and translate the phrases into German to the right of the colon separator.
-Leave `%d` format symbols untouchced.
+Leave `%d` format symbols untouched.
 Something like this:

 ```yml
 Found authors - %d: Autoren gefunden - %d